 124. If an involved officer is transported to the hospital, someone, such as a support officer-or peer support personnel, accompanies or meets them there.
 Any communication that the accompanying officer has with the involved officer may be discoverable and used by the IIT or OII.
 Per RCW 5.60.060 (6)(a) (6)(a) A peer support group counselor shall not, without consent of the peer support group client making the communication, be compelled to testify about any communication made to the counselor by the peer support group client while receiving counseling.
-The counselor must be designated as such by the agency employing the peer support group client prior to the incident that results in counselor while acting in his or her capacity as a peer support group counselor.
-The privilege does not apply if the counselor was an initial responding first responder, department of corrections staff person, or jail staff person; a witness; or a party to the incident which prompted the delivery of peer support group counselor staff person peer support group counselor.
+The counselor must be designated as such by the agency employing the peer support group client prior to the incident that results in counseling.
+The privilege only applies when the communication was made to the counselor while acting in his or her capacity as a peer support group counselor.
+The privilege does not apply if the counselor was an initial responding first responder, department of corrections staff person, or jail staff person; a witness; or a party to the incident which prompted the delivery of peer support group counseling services to the peer support group client.